 John N. Lozier Scholarship for New Members

 Launched in 2017, the John N. Lozier Scholarship for New Members is an award honoring the legacy of the National Health Care for the Homeless Council’s founding Executive Director, who retired in December 2016.
-The scholarship supports the registration fee, lodging, and related costs up to $1,000 for one individual to attend the annual National HCH Conference & Policy Symposium (i.e. $1,000 minus the cost of all registration fees will be reimbursed to your agency with proper documentation).
+The scholarship supports the registration fee for one individual to attend the annual National Health Care for the Homeless Conference & Policy Symposium.

 In addition to honoring Mr. Lozier, the purpose of this scholarship is to inspire health care professionals to sustain the HCH movement initiated by Mr. Lozier and other pioneers in the 1980s.

 - You are employed by an Organizational Member of the National Health Care for the Homeless Council, and

 - you have never attended any previous national conference hosted by the National HCH Council.

 While there are no age restrictions, strong applicants will be early-to-mid-career professionals with relatively little experience in Health Care for the Homeless.
 The review committee may also give preference to applicants belonging to new Organizational Members of the Council.

 To apply, please: (1) fill out the online Individual Membership Application to make sure we have your personal contact information (even if you think we already have it), and (2) email the following materials to Terri Woodmore, Communications Manager, by midnight Central Time on March 10, 2021: